SeisSol/SeisSol/Documentation/build-parameters.rst

 - ``MEMKIND``: enables HBM support.
 - ``NUMA_AWARE_PINNING``: pin the free CPUs (those used for the communication and IO threads) according to the given NUMA domains.
 - ``MEMORY_LAYOUT``: the sparsity patterns to apply.
 If not given, it will be chosen by the CPU architecture.
 - ``GEMM_TOOLS_LIST``: the list for CPU GEMM generators that are used.
-Note that SeisSol benefits from specific code generation for small matrices.
+Note that SeisSol benefits from code generation specifically for small matrices.
 Currently supports combinations of the following:

     * ``auto``: automatically selects the installed and usable GEMM generators out of ``LIBXSMM_JIT``, ``LIBXSMM`` and ``PSpaMM`` (in this order).
     * ``LIBXSMM_JIT``: libxsmm, in JIT mode